Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 In 1999, Thomas Mulcahy's widow Margaret asked the New Jersey State Police for an update on the case.
 In the years since, there had been significant advances in forensic technology, and the advent of the Internet had made it easier than ever before for police departments around the country to share information.
 Following Margaret Mulcahy's inquiry, evidence from the Anderson, Mulcahy and Marrero murders was sent to the Toronto Police Department, who were using cutting edge technology which lifted multiple matching fingerprints off them.

 In 2000, the New Jersey State Police sent out the prints and an explanation of the case to authorities in every state looking for a match.
-In May 2001, a call came in from Maine.
+In May 2001, a call came in from Maine, where they had a hit.
 “They said ‘We got him’," Ocean County prosecutor William Heisler told the New York Times.

-In 1973, long before moving to New York City, Richard Rogers Jr. had killed a man and stood trial for murder.
+In 1973, long before moving to New York City, Richard Rogers Jr. had killed a man and stood trial for murder, giving his fingerprints in the process.
 While a graduate student at the University of Maine, Rogers claimed his roommate, 22-year-old Frederick Spencer, attacked him with a hammer.
-In the ensuing melee, Rogers said he grabbed the weapon from Spencer and struck him in the head with it.
-Eight times.
+In the ensuing melee, Rogers said he grabbed the weapon from Spencer and struck him in the head with it — eight times.
 He later dumped the body on the side of the road in a wooded area, according to The Journal News, a local New York newspaper.
 Rogers claimed he was acting in self-defense and was acquitted after spending six months in jail.
 He switched schools and left the area.

 When Rogers was questioned on May 28, 2001, he was told he was the victim of credit card fraud.
 According to court documents, detectives described him as "very polite at the time, very cooperative."
 Police told him they were actually investigating the murders of four gay or bisexual men in the early ‘90s, and when shown photos of the victims, Rogers said he recognized Sakara from the Five Oaks.
 But when he found out that police had linked him to all four murders, Rogers requested counsel and was taken into custody.
 He was subsequently held on $1 million bail.